zzali/PICN-simulation/README.md

 - Preprocesing the trace files
 To generate the input files for simulation, execute:

 $python EventsProcessor.py -D dataset_name -p tracefiles_folder_path -d day
--d option is only necessary for IRCache trace files which can be 9 or 10.
+day is only necessary for IRCache trace files which can be 9 or 10

-#Instructions for running the simulation
+# Instructions for running the simulation
 - change the directory to PICN_simulation directory
 - execute command:
   $ python SimulatorExecution.py -D dataset -d day -p tracefiles_folder -c cache_policy -a availability_probability -m cache_size -s central_proxy